Athena Strand's mother files wrongful death lawsuit against FedEx, Big Topspin

 "This lawsuit is about Athena Strand – a vibrant young girl who deserves to have her memory live on for the good she brought to the world," the lawsuit states.
 "It is about a life that was taken senselessly – a child who could have been any of ours.
 It is about a loss that could have and should have been prevented."

-The document also calls into question how drivers like Tanner Horner are hired, trained and supervised.
+The document also calls into question how drivers like Horner are hired, trained and supervised.

 "It is about implementing better hiring, training, and supervising practices to prevent vicious killers from arriving at our doorsteps bearing an insignia that has been cultivated to instill trust," the lawsuit states.
 "It is about preventing billion-dollar organizations from insulating themselves from liability by using fly-by-night contractors instead of acknowledging the responsibility they bear when we trust them to come onto our property, to our doorsteps, and even inside our homes."